Arbazmohammad/BDA594-Arbaz-Mohammad.github.io/README.md

 **Assists:** It shows how many assists each player made.

-**Damage Dealt:** It gives information on total damage a particular person given to the others.
+**Damage Dealt:** It gives information on total damage a particular person gave to the others.

 **Headshots:** It shows the no. of headshots a player took.